 The Board delegates certain responsibilities to its Committees, so that it can operate efficiently and give an appropriate level of attention and consideration to relevant matters.
-The Company has an Audit Committee and a combined Remuneration and Nomination Committee, both of which operate within a scope and remit defined by specific terms of reference determined by the Board.
-The Annual Report includes a report from each of these Committees and describes the work each Committee has undertaken during the year.
-All of the Board Committees are authorised to obtain, at the Company's expense, professional advice on any matter within their Terms of Reference and to have access to sufficient resources in order to carry out their duties.

-The Board delegates certain responsibilities to its Committees, so that it can operate efficiently and give an appropriate level of attention and consideration to relevant matters.
 The Company has an Audit Committee and a combined Remuneration & Nomination Committee, both of which operate within a scope and remit defined by specific Terms of Reference determined by the Board.

 These Terms of Reference are available on the Company's website.
 The Annual Report includes a report from each of these Committees describing the work each Committee has undertaken during the year.
 All of the Board Committees are authorised to obtain, at the Company's expense, professional advice on any matter within their Terms of Reference and to have access to sufficient resources in order to carry out their duties.